Koimala: Legend

 Some versions of his legend claim that it refers to the first ruler of the Maldives after the conversion to Islam, Dharumavantha rasgefaanu, who ruled from 1117 to 1141.
 It is believed that he was the first king from the House of Theemuge and the Lunar Dynasty.
 By other accounts he was the fourth king of the Lunar Dynasty founded by King Balaadeettiya as the Soma Vansa Kingdom, although until Koimala the house ruled over only part of the Maldives.

 However, ascribing the legend to the first Islamic ruler does not explain who built the large Buddhist monuments that are present in many inhabited islands and that were built in the first millennium AD.
 It also does not explain the existence of an ancient kingly dynasty in the Maldives before the conversion, as evidenced by the 12th century correspondence from the king to the Sangumanun, or community of Buddhist monks, in Sathudhuvumati (Haddummati Atoll copper plates prove).

-According to Maldivian Folklore, Koimala was a prince from the Indian subcontinent who arrived in the Malé Atoll.
-The people of Giraavaru spotted his vessel from afar and welcomed him.
-They allowed Prince Koimala to settle on that large sandbank in the midst of the waters tainted with fish blood.
-Trees were planted on the sandbank and the first tree that grew on it was a papaya tree.
-As time went by the local islanders accepted the rule of this northern prince.
-A palace was built and the island was formally named Maa-le (Malé), while the nearest island was named Hulhu-le (Hulhulé).
-Since that time Malé has been the seat of the Maldivian crown and is now the seat of the President of the Maldives.